Some riding students are thrilled with how inexpensive riding lessons are and some are horrified at the expense. Most fall somewhere in between.

 You’re paying for all of the above, plus…

 Instructors who board their horses also have board to pay.
 Instructors who own or lease their facility have mortgage or rent to cover.
+Before any money is made, many, many lessons per month go right back into caring for the horse.

 ~ Jolene